-The Pre-Law minor is designed for students who are considering law school.
+School of Business Bill Tibbetts, Dean The Pre-Law minor is designed for students who are considering law school.
 This minor is focused on developing core skills necessary for success in the study of law such as critical thinking and analysis, writing and speaking, human behavior and social relations, and leadership/organization.
 Since the American Bar Association does not recommend any particular undergraduate majors or courses to be taken by those wishing to prepare for the legal profession, Pre-Law is designed to provide career direction rather than be a major itself.
 A student who has completed this minor should have developed the skills and values that law schools find appealing.

-Critical Thir iking & A nalysis (Select One - 3 credits)
+CH iking a A nalysis (Select One - 5 credits)

 СТ 210 History of Western Philosophy (3)

-СТ 213 Visions of the Good: Ethics and Worldview (3)
+СТ 213 Visions of the Good: Ethics and Worldview (

 THEO 370 Topics In Biblical Justice (3)

 PSYC 375 Learning & Cognition (3)

 BUS 261 Statistics & Decision Making (3)

 BUS 311 Oral Advocacy I

 BUS 312 Oral Advocacy II

-Writing and l Speakin g (Select One - 3 credits)
+Wr iting and l Speakin g (Select One - 3 credits)

 BUS 152 Interpersonal Communication (3)

 COMM 344 Advanced Presentations and Persuasion (3)

 COMM 389 Technical Writing (3)

 ENG 450 Advanced Writing Seminar (3)

 ENG 474 Seminar in English (3)

 BUS 311 Oral Advocacy I

-BUS 312 Oral Advocacy II
+BUS 311 Oral Advocacy I BUS 312 Oral Advocacy II

-Law Require ement (S elect Two - 6 credits)
+BUS 312 Oral Advocacy II Law Requirement (Select Two - 6 credits)

-BUS 380 Business Law I (3)
+• • BUS 380 Business Law I (3)

-BUS 390 Human Resource Management (3)
+- BUS 390 Human Resource Management (3)

-BUS 410 Business Law II (3)
+- BUS 410 Business Law II (3)

-COMM 325 Media Law (3)
+- COMM 325 Media Law (3)

-Pre-Law Ele ctive (6 c credits)
+Pre-Law Elective (6 credits)

-Soloct two a addition al courses from all these listed above